onosproject/onos-config/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs, text or screenshots**
 If applicable, add example logs, text and/or screenshots to help explain your problem.
-As an example if there are erros in the logs or a stack trace they can be placed here.
+As an example if there are errors in the logs or a stack trace they can be placed here.

 **Additional context**
 Add any other context about the problem here.